daleonpz/Notes/fh-dortmund/01-RequirementEngineering.md

     - Captures the dependencies between actors
 - Strategic Rationale Model (SRM)
     - Describe the internal rationale structure of the actors
+- Dependum: help to characterized the association between actors
+- Soft-goal: is related to quality

 ### Strategic Dependency Model (SMD)
 - Actor: person/ system that has relationship to the system to be develop